-We based your financial aid award on the current year's cost of attendance, which represents the cost of attending Penn for an academic year and includes both direct costs that appear on your student bill and indirect costs that are not billed by Penn.
+The cost of attendance represents the cost of attending Penn for an academic year and includes both direct costs that appear on your student bill and indirect costs that are not billed by Penn.
 You should consider your cost of attendance as your budget for each academic year.
-We will notify you when a revised aid notice is available that will be based on the 2020-2021 cost of attendance.